Economic Institutions: Building Blocks Of Prosperous Societies

 2. Price Stability

 Maintaining price stability is a critical objective for economic institutions.
-Price stability refers to the avoidance of excessive inflation or deflation, ensuring that the purchasing power of a currency remains relatively constant over time.
+Price stability refers to avoiding excessive inflation or deflation, ensuring that the purchasing power of a currency remains relatively constant over time.
 Stable prices provide predictability for consumers, investors, and businesses.
 When people can anticipate the future value of money, they make informed decisions regarding spending, saving, and investments.
 Economic institutions employ monetary and fiscal policies to curb inflationary pressures, promoting consumer and investor confidence.
 Price stability fosters a conducive environment for economic activities, contributing to long-term planning and sustainable growth.

 3. Full Employment